Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 No, these initiatives are funded within the existing budget envelope.

-7. Does a Deutsche Forschungsgemeinschaft (DFG, the German research foundation) partner need an industrial collaborator in Germany, or will the Canadian partner(s) suffice?
+9. Does a partner from the German research foundation (the Deutsche Forschungsgemeinschaft (DFG)) need an industrial collaborator in Germany, or will the Canadian partner(s) suffice?

 An industrial collaborator is not mandatory for a proposed collaboration with the DFG.

-8. For a CREATE-International Research Training Groups (IRTG) initiative, is some of the funding coming from the DFG and some from NSERC?
+10. For a CREATE International Research Training Groups (IRTG) initiative, is some of the funding from the DFG and some from NSERC?

 Both organizations (NSERC and DFG) will provide support/funding for their respective grantees and trainees.